 Information about the Governors at Gossops Green Primary School can be found below.

 Jeanne joined the team as Clerk to the Governors in September 2015.
 Jeanne has worked in private sector Financial Services for 20 years, managing Banking Operations support functions including Finance, Operational Planning and Service Management.
 Jeanne is excited about this new role as she is keen to be learn more about education and to contribute to raising standards in schools.

 Annie became a governor at Gossops Green Primary in April 2014.
 The role of being a governor is extremely important to Annie; she very much enjoys supporting the school, and also the volunteering she does within the school.
 She has four children, and her youngest still attends Gossops Green.
 She has been a Communications and Office Manager at a Financial Advisers in Dorking since 2007, and in addition to that, at the beginning of 2017, started her own business locally.

-Toby is an engineering manager for a local flight simulation & airline pilot training company, where he has worked for around 30 years.
-He is a Member of the Institution of Engineering and Technology, and a Member of the Chartered Management Institute.
+Toby is an engineering manager for a local flight simulation and airline pilot training company, where he has worked for around 30 years.
+He is a member of the Institution of Engineering and Technology, and a member of the Chartered Management Institute.
 Toby joined the Governing Body at Gossops Green as a Parent Governor in 2006 when his children attended the school.
 When (a lot) younger, Toby swam competitively for Crawley Swimming Club, won a number of local, regional and national competitions as a member of Crawley Town Life Saving Club, and played Water Polo for Crawley and Sussex.